MohsenLesani/slugcse113/index.md

 The schedule may adapt to our pace.
 The slides for each lecture are uploaded before the lecture.

+The example code snippets from the lectures are available at this [Code Repo](https://github.com/MohsenLesani/CSE113_Lecture_Code).

 ## Module 1: Introduction, Background and ILP

 | Date       | Topic                             | Slides |   Readings       | Event